-Australia: Shifting the dial toward the long term Asia Pacific Economic Outlook, Q1 2017
+Australia: Shifting the dial toward the long term has been added to your bookmarks.

 Though Australia experienced strong growth in the first half of 2016, the medium-term growth outlook is worrying because of impending domestic and external risks.
 The government might have to concentrate on longer-term plans to ensure sustainable growth.